tomzx/blog.tomrochette.com-content/agi/understanding-games/article.md

 One of the major issues with this approach is that it does not "learn" to infer that something is bad.
 For instance, if a neural network is configured such that if it sees a hole in front of him and that the action should be to walk directly into that hole, and that the agent is punished for that event, it should attempt to propagate this information backward, for instance by putting more emphasis on recently occurred decisions such as "walk right if hole in front" being a negative/bad decision.

-Platformer games most likeliest neural network architectures would be CNN for vision of the game pixels image with RNN for audio cues (if any is available).
+Platformer games likeliest neural network architectures would be CNN for vision of the game pixels image with RNN for audio cues (if any is available).
 For games like Mario Bros, it seems logical to want to abstract the moving sprites to their rectangle equivalent in order to reduce computational complexity.
 In the same way, it is likely that most of the texture in the game is irrelevant, which would prompt the development of a system in which elements can either be present or absent (a wall vs clouds).

 # Action/Adventure
 <tbc></tbc>